SenseNet/sensenet/docs/web-token-authentication.md

 **_nbf_**: `not before` identifies the time before that the token can not be accepted
 **_name_**: `name` identifies the name of the user whom the token was issued to

-The _iss, sub, aud_ claims can be configured and remains the same unless you change them in the web.config.
+The `iss, sub, aud` claims can be configured and remains the same unless you change them in the web.config.
 The other claims dinamically change on new token creation.

 ## Considerations for client developers ##

 Once the client application has got the access token and the refresh token, it has to persist them preferably in some local browser storage for later usage.
-(The access token will have any use if the client applies header mark communication.)
-However the refresh token also contains the same claims as the access token, its claims - at least _iat, nbf_ and _exp_ - have different values.
+However the refresh token also contains the same claims as the access token, its claims - at least `iat, nbf` and `exp` - have different values.
 It happens because of their different use.
 An access token will be immediately valid and accepted after its creation, but the refresh token is not.
 The refresh token will be valid and accepted by the service only when the access token is expired.
-Therefore the client should extract the expiration time of the tokens into an application lifetime variable and constantly check it when the client tries to access a content.
-Content access request have to include the access token into the according HTTP header (specified as _AuthenticatedServiceRequest_ earlier).
+Therefore the client should extract the expiration time of the tokens into an application lifetime variable and constantly check it when the client try to access a content.
+Content access request have to include the access token into the according HTTP header (specified as `AuthenticatedServiceRequest` earlier).
 In case when the access tokens expiration check results true the client must check the refresh token's expiration.
-If this results false, the client have to send a _RefreshRequest_ (specified earlier) to the service.
-A _RefreshRequest_ will reply with a new access token, that must replace the old one.
-If the check results true, the client cannot access protected content unless sending a new _LoginRequest_ to the service with the username and password of the user.
+If this results false, the client have to send a `RefreshRequest` (specified earlier) to the service.
+A `RefreshRequest` will reply with a new access token, that must replace the old one.
+If the check results true, the client cannot access protected content unless sending a new `LoginRequest` to the service with the username and password of the user.
 Because of the sensitive nature of user's credentials, we do not recommend the client to persist them.
-As the lifetime of both tokens can be changed in the service's configuration, it is very important to choose them wisely to support the fluent communication between the two part.
+When the client wants to log out, a `LogoutRequest` must be sent and if it responds in a status 200 the client stored credentials should be deleted.
+As the lifetime of both the access and refresh tokens can be changed in the service's configuration, it is very important to choose them wisely to support the fluent communication between the two part.
 Wrong settings can disrupt efficiency of turn arounds and slow down the whole system.

+You can learn more about how you can use Web Token Authentication in sn-client-js from the [following tutorial](/docs/tutorials/how-to-use-jwt-in-sn-client-js.md).